 In short, yes.
 Most manufacturers are currently offering 8 year warranties on batteries, Nissan is offering 8 years or 100,000 miles, and Hyundai offers 8 years and 125,000 miles.
 They are also moving away from the battery leasing model of purchasing an EV.
 All EV batteries are made up of a series of cells which can be replaced as required.

-Manufacturing and recycling of lithium-ion batteries is improving all the time.
+Manufacturing and recycling of batteries is improving all the time.
 There are clear indications that the industry is committed to putting electric motoring on a sustainable and ethically clear road ahead.
 The Energy Saving Trust has produced a blog post on this subject.

 The lifecycle impact of EVs and their components are still relatively small scale, however as they become the norm on the roads then we will of course need to ensure that any impacts are considered and mitigated.